-You know what I was thinking about the other day?!
+I was thinking about this the other day…

-Kids always want all their treats to themselves.
-When I was younger, I would have ate all of my treats, candy, etc. to myself – of course my parents suggested sharing.
-As adults, the story slightly changes.
+However, as adults, the story slightly changes.
 I still want it all to myself, but instead I gladly hand it off to others.
-To keep myself from eating it all.
+Partially to keep myself from eating it all.
 Not to mention, it truly does feel good to give.
+These would make an awesome gift if, of course, you can resist from eating them all.

 There isn’t really a recipe here - they are pretty simple.